icapeli/Restaurant_Sector_2022_LSTM/README.md

 ![image](https://user-images.githubusercontent.com/101752113/202952028-9752af5d-634a-4bee-a141-5ff5cafa202c.png)

 # CONCLUSION
-**The top performers were  Papa Johns, Dominos and McDonalds while the bottom 3 were Wingstop, Jack in the Box, and Starbucks.**  Overall, the results were good but the high MAPEs for a few companies and the high MAPEs for the COVID predictions certainly leave room for improvement.
+**The top performers were  Papa Johns, Dominos and Chipotle while the bottom 3 were Wingstop, Cracker Barrel, and Jack in the Box.**  Overall, the results were good but the high MAPEs for a few companies and the high MAPEs for the COVID predictions certainly leave room for improvement.
 Moreover, more exogenous variables like commodities prices, and inflation rates would also enhance the dataset.
 Include each of those would involve making assumptions about effects just like I did for COVID death numbers.
 Also, other models like a VARMAX model or a hybrid model may also prove fruitful.

 # REPOSITORY STRUCTURE
 ```bash